telerik/winforms-docs/forms-and-dialogs/form/accessing-radform-elements.md

 {{endregion}}

->note More information on how to use the __FormImageBorderPrimitive__ can be found in the separate topic:[Using the FormImageBorderPrimitive]({%slug winforms/forms-and-dialogs/form/using-the-formimageborderprimitive%}).
+>note More information on how to use the __FormImageBorderPrimitive__ can be found in the separate topic: [Using the FormImageBorderPrimitive]({%slug winforms/forms-and-dialogs/form/using-the-formimageborderprimitive%}).
 >